 Our hop farm is located in the Chiltonville section of Plymouth on land owned by Wildlands Trust.
 We have a total of 400 hop plants growing there including centennial, cascade, and nugget hop varieties.
 We are still brewers first and foremost but it is great to grow and harvest some of the ingredients for our beer ourselves.
 Thanks to Wildlands Trust for allowing us to use their property!

-Our taproom and seasonal outdoor beer garden are open for pints, flights, and to-go sales of cans, growler fills, and other merchandise.
+Our taproom and seasonal outdoor beer garden are open for pints, flights, wine, hard cider, and mead.
+We also have to-go sales of cans, growler fills, and other merchandise.
 The taproom and beer garden hours are:

 The taproom is a family-friendly relaxed atmosphere where fine beverages and conversation are the focus.
 No TVs, no loud music, and one wall is a large chalkboard for kids to draw on.
 We are “dog-friendly for friendly dogs” so bring your best friend.